 - Perform other related duties as assigned by supervisor.

 - Conduct him/herself in a professional manner and exhibit a positive image for RACC at all times.

 This job has no supervisory responsibilities.Qualifications:

 Ability to read and comprehend simple instructions, short correspondence, and memos.
 Ability to write simple correspondence.
-Ability to effectively present information and respond to questions in one-on-one, small and large group situations from groups of managers, clients, customers, and the general public.Mathematical Skills:
+Ability to effectively present information in one-on-one and small group situations to participants, staff, school personnel, and other RACC employees.Mathematical Skills:

 Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
-Ability to calculate averages, percentages and sums.Reasoning Ability:
+Ability to compute rate, ratio, and percent.Reasoning Ability:

-Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
-Ability to deal with problems involving several concrete variables in standardized situations.Physical Demands:
+Ability to apply common sense understanding to carry out detailed but uninvolved written or oral instructions.
+Ability to deal with problems involving a few concrete variables in standardized situations.Physical Demands:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is frequently required to walk; sit and use hands to finger, handle, or feel.
-The employee is occasionally required to reach with hands and arms and talk and hear.
+While performing the duties of this job, the employee is frequently required to talk, sit; use hands to finger, handle, or feel and talk or hear.
+The employee is occasionally required to stand.
 The employee must occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include close vision, distance vision and peripheral vision.Work Environment:
+Specific vision abilities required by this job include close vision and ability to adjust focus.Work Environment: